Oral Pathology

 • A lump or mass in your neck

-You will require an examination that will likely include x-rays and a detailed oral examination with or without the use of specialized diagnostic tools such as the VELscope.
-Dr. Weinstein will discuss his initial findings with you and suggest a treatment plan.
+You will require an examination that will likely include X-rays and a detailed oral examination with or without the use of specialized diagnostic tools such as the VELscope.
+Dr. Anver will discuss his initial findings with you and suggest a treatment plan.
 Sometimes, a biopsy of the area will be indicated.
 In this case, the entire lesion or part of the lesion may be surgically removed and sent to a special oral pathology laboratory to be inspected with the aid of a microscope.
 The report from the lab will determine the next stage of treatment.
 If the lesion is malignant, more extensive tests and surgery will be required.
-Most oral lesions are benign and can be removed without further risk of relapse; however, whenever there is an abnormality, early diagnosis and treatment is the key to a full recovery.
+Most oral lesions are benign and can be removed without further risk of relapse.
+However, whenever there is an abnormality, early diagnosis and treatment is the key to a full recovery.

 Biopsy of Oral Tissue Procedure

-If you have had a biopsy procedure performed, whether it is for abnormal oral soft tissue, jaw cysts or dental cysts, you should expect to receive a report with your laboratory results within about 10 days.
+If you have had a biopsy procedure performed, whether it is for abnormal oral soft tissue, jaw cysts, or dental cysts, you should expect to receive a report with your laboratory results within about 10 days.